 You can’t go to Russia and not visit Moscow!
 This cosmopolitan city of more than ten million individuals is an intriguing mix of culture, dance club, and history.
 It is diverse to the point that you may simply wind up feeling depleted and overpowered by all it brings to the table.
 On your trip to Russia, do visit Moscow for an all-inclusive experience and amazing tales to retell.

-St Petersburg in winter has been described as “venturing into a Russian epic”.
+Wondering where to go in Russia during winter?
+Well, you cannot miss St Petersburg in winter as it has been described as “venturing into a Russian epic”.
 Solidified streams and trenches shape some portion of a white sculptural scene, which is completely charming, and snowflakes flicker in the sun.
 While June is the best season to put a foot in the city, it still provides a breathtaking vista to its visitors even when covered in snow.
 Do celebrate the orthodox Christmas when in the city in winter.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!